Diegis

 Diegis was a Dacian chief, general and brother of Decebalus.
 He served as his representative at the peace negotiations held with Domitian in 89AD.
 After the peace negotiation, Domitian placed a diadem upon Diegis' head, symbolically saying that he held the power to bestow kingship to the Dacians.
+Maybe Domitian wanted to fuel a power struggle among the Dacians between Decebalus and Diegis in this way.
 According to Gábor Vékony, Decebalus never held the royal title.